2 DIY Body Sugaring Recipes for Natural Hair Removal

-- Once it starts boiling, reduce the heat to low and cook until the mixture reaches 250°F; make sure you stir the mixture often so it doesn't boil over.
+- Then once it starts boiling, reduce the heat to low and cook until the mixture reaches 250°F. Make sure you stir the mixture often so it doesn't boil over.

-- When the mixture reaches 250° Fahrenheit, take it off the heat.
+- When the mixture reaches 250°F, take it off the heat.
 (Tip: if you want it thicker, heat it to 245°F)

-- When off the heat, let it sit until it's warm, and then pour it into a glass canning jar (or any spare glass jar you have with a lid).
+- Once off the heat, let it sit until warm, then pour it into a glass canning jar (or any spare glass jar you have with a lid).

-- Continue to let it cool until it reaches room temperature.
+- Continue to let it cool until it finally reaches room temperature.

 - It will then be ready to use.